History of decompression research and development: Non-Haldanean dissolved phase models

-Royal Navy Physiological Laboratory model
+Royal Naval Physiological Laboratory model

 In the early 1950s, Hempleman developed a diffusion limited model for gas transfer from the capillaries into the tissues (Haldanian model is a perfusion model).
 The basis for this model is radial diffusion from a capillary into the surrounding tissue, but by assuming closely packed capillaries in a plane the model was developed into a "tissue slab" equivalent to one-dimensional linear bulk diffusion in two directions into the tissues from a central surface.

 The 1972 RNPL tables were based on a modified Hempleman tissue slab model and are more conservative than the US Navy tables.

 A version of the RNPL tables was used by the British Sub-Aqua Club (BSAC) until the production of the BSAC'88 tables in 1988.

 DCIEM model and tables

 In the mid-1960s, the Canadian Defence and Civil Institute of Environmental Medicine developed the Kidd/Stubbs serial decompression model.
 This differs from Haldanian models which are parallel models and assume that all compartments are exposed to ambient partial pressures and no gas interchange occurs between compartments.
 A serial model assumes that the diffusion takes place through a series of compartments, and only one is exposed to the ambient partial pressures and is in effect a compartmentalised version of the Hempelman bulk diffusion slab model.

 The Kidd/Stubbs model has four serial compartments, each with a half time of approximately 21 minutes.
 Allowable surfacing supersaturation ratios for the initial two compartments are taken as 1.92 and 1.73, while the gas concentration in the last two compartments is not considered in the computation.

 DCIEM has continuously evaluated and modified the model over the years.
 A revised set of tables was released in 1984, based on thousands of Doppler evaluated dives.

 The DCIEM 1983 decompression model is a decompression calculation model rather than a physiological model.
 Modifications were made to the model to get it to fit observed data, as the original model had several observed shortcomings, while retaining the basic model structure so that it could be applied to existing hardware with minimal modifications.